 “There’s so much diversity that exists within Hispanic culture, and you can really see that here at Gildan.
 The overall work experience here is vibrant, and I’m fortunate to be able to work so closely with many Hispanic teams across our supply chain.
 Having the opportunity to work with them is great because it reminds me of where I come from and makes me feel a little bit closer to home.”

 With approximately 46,000 employees worldwide, I know that our collective strength comes from our diversity.
 As we continue to embrace each of our uniqueness, skills and contributions, I am confident that we can only grow stronger.
-The path to diversity and inclusion is boundless and we’ll gladly journey on it together.
+The path to diversity, equity, and inclusion is boundless and we’ll gladly journey on it together.

 A commitment to our people

-Our commitment to diversity and inclusion starts first and foremost with our employees.
+Our commitment to diversity, equity, and inclusion starts first and foremost with our employees.
 Throughout our entire hiring and development process, we focus on ensuring that employees from all backgrounds, especially from underrepresented groups, are successful.
 Over the years, we have created and launched various initiatives and programs some of which are presented below:

 Advancing our female employees in the workforce and propelling their careers was one of the first challenges we tackled as a company.
 We’re proud to say that over the years, we’ve supported and trained women from all levels of the organization to aid their career advancement.
 In Honduras, for example, we have “The Women’s Empowerment Program”, which is focused on developing management, finance and communication skills as part of leadership development.
 More than 1,500 Gildan employees have completed the training to date.